yups186/BeginnerJavaProject/README.md

 Notes

-At the moment, only lower case letters, numbers and some common symbols are used, for next time, I will add upper case letters to further increase the strength of the password.
+At the moment, only lower case letters, numbers and some common symbols are used.
+For next time, I will add upper case letters to further increase the strength of the password.
 It is also not really cryptographically secure, the Random class can be predictable, so for next time, I will use the SecureRandom class.